 The interest charged on loans is set by the Plan Administrator at a rate that is commensurate with the interest rate charged by persons in the business of lending money for loans made under similar circumstances.
-For purposes of applying an interest rate to a participant loan, the rate shall be the prime interest rate as published in the Wall Street Journal plus 2%.
+For purposes of applying an interest rate to a participant loan, the rate of interest will be commensurate with the rate of interest charged on similar commercial loans by persons or institutions in the business of lending money in the same geographical location as the Plan Sponsor.